untruenorth/untruenorth.github.io/_posts/2022-11-20-HP-Gen8-Microserver-TrueNAS-SCALE.md

 ## The end!

-Hope that helps anyone on the same journey I was on, and also perhaps lacking time (willpower, experiences, whatever) to figure out the fine-grain details of GRUB vs the Gen8 Microserver BIOS.
+Hope that helps anyone on the same journey I was on, and also perhaps lacking time (willpower, experience, chops, whatever) to figure out the fine-grain details of GRUB vs the Gen8 Microserver BIOS.

 Thanks to [IdleBit](https://www.bastelbunker.de/author/shojo/) for writing the [instructions](https://www.bastelbunker.de/hp-microserver-gen8-booten-von-den-odd-port/) that got me nearly all the way here.